This page contains information on how to apply to SUNY Geneseo as an incoming first-year student.

 - Early Decision: Dec.
 15 for fall admission (N/A for spring)

-- Freshman: March 1 for fall admission, rolling for spring
+- First-Year students: Early May for fall admission, rolling for spring

 - Transfer: Rolling decisions for fall and spring admission